iorme1/student-distribution-app/README.md

 "Get Sample Data" button on the navigation bar.

--Go to https://github.com/iorme1/student-distribution-api and read setup guide for setting up backend locally.
+Go to https://github.com/iorme1/student-distribution-api and read setup guide for setting up backend locally.